Kochen-Specker Contextuality: Advanced topics and methods

-is the same as the one of the l.h.s.~of Eq.~\eqref{e:ncgen} on the maximally mixed state $\openone/d$, namely, $\chi_f(G)/d > 1$.
+if $i,j$ appear as a correlator in Eq.~\eqref{e:ncgen}, is the same as that of the lhs of Eq.~\eqref{e:ncgen} on the maximally mixed state $\openone/d$, namely, $\chi_f(G)/d > 1$.

-For the local hidden variable bound, one can have an argument similar to the one presented in \citet{CKB2015} for Eq.~\eqref{e:ncgen}.
-The main idea is that the weights $w$ are chosen such that the maximum deterministic value assignment is one that respects the orthogonality conditions among the projectors, i.e., if $\Pi_i \Pi_j = 0$, to the corresponding classical variables, let us denote them by $\pi_i,\pi_j$, are assigned one $0$ and one $1$.
-Every time that we violate one of these constraints for just one of the parties, say on Alice's side, by flipping the value of $\Pi_i^A$, we get a factor $-w_i/2 \sum_{j \in \mathcal N(i)} \pi_j^B$, which decreases the total value (assuming we are violating an orthogonality constraint, so at least one of the $\pi_j^B$ is not $0$).
+For the local hidden-variable bound, one can have an argument similar to that presented by \citet{CKB2015} for Eq.~\eqref{e:ncgen}.
+The main idea is that the weights $w_i$ are chosen such that the maximum deterministic value assignment is one that respects the orthogonality conditions among the projectors, i.e., if $\Pi_i \Pi_j = 0$, to the corresponding classical variables.
+We denote them by $\pi_i$ and $\pi_j$, which are assigned one $0$ and one $1$.
+Every time that we violate one of these constraints for just one of the parties, say on Alice's side, by flipping the value of $\Pi_i^A$ we get a factor $-w_i/2 \sum_{j \in \mathcal N(i)} \pi_j^B$, which decreases the total value (assuming we are violating an orthogonality constraint, so at least one of the $\pi_j^B$ is not $0$).
 Similarly, if we violate one orthogonality for both $\Pi_i^A$ and $\Pi_i^B$, we get a factor $w_i -w_i/2 \sum_{j \in \mathcal N(i)} (\pi_j^A+\pi_j^B)$, which is again negative.
-It is clear, then, that optimal classical assignments are those respecting the orthogonality relations both on Alice and Bob's side.
+We therefore find that optimal classical assignments are those respecting the orthogonality relations on both Alice and Bob's side.

-The above construction is a simple one, but other constructions are possible and we refer to the corresponding references mentioned above.
-In particular, it is interesting to highlight the fact that some of these constructions, such as the one in \citet{Aolita:2012PRA} are also able to construct Bell inequalities where the quantum and nonsignaling bound coincide.
+The previous construction is a simple one, but other constructions are possible (see the aforementioned corresponding references).
+In particular, we highlight the fact that some of these constructions, such as that in \citet{Aolita:2012PRA} also enable one to construct Bell inequalities where the quantum and nonsignaling bounds coincide.

-The first experiments on the now-called Peres-Mermin Bell inequality where based on the encoding proposed in \citet{ChenPRL2003} and carried out in \citet{CinelliPRL2005,YangPRL2005}, and subsequently repeated by the group in Rome to improve the violation and fix a conceptual problem with the first experiment \cite{BarbieriPRA2005,BarbieriOS2007}, also \citet{Aolita:2012PRA} reports the results of an improved experiment in Rome.
-On the basis of the proposal in \citet{Cabello:2010PRL}, an experiment with sequential measurements on entangled photons has been performed \cite{Liu:2016PRL}.
+The first experiments on what is now called Peres-Mermin Bell inequality were based on the encoding proposed in \citet{ChenPRL2003} and carried out in \citet{CinelliPRL2005,YangPRL2005}, and subsequently repeated by the group in Rome, Italy, to improve the violation and fix a conceptual problem with the first experiment \cite{BarbieriPRA2005,BarbieriOS2007}. \citet{Aolita:2012PRA} also reported the results of an improved experiment in Rome.
+On the basis of the proposal made by \citet{Cabello:2010PRL}, an experiment with sequential measurements on entangled photons was performed \cite{Liu:2016PRL}.